CryptoBreach/cryptobreach.github.io/index.md

 - Basic understanding of registers
 - Basic understanding of stack and memory
-- An interest in the subject
+- Basic understanding of assembly

 ## Approach